-I’ve always been wanting to share more about my personal journey when it comes to finance – but it is sometimes quite tricky in the real world, due to the simple fact that we have to filter-out certain information to either safeguard ourselves or avoid awkward/negative sentiment when it comes to friend/peers (one of my friend had a fight with me for just sharing “too much info”.
-Yup, reality stinks…)
+I've always fancied the idea of sharing more about my journey when it comes to personal finance - but it is very tricky in the real world due to the simple fact that we have to filter out certain information to either safeguard ourselves or avoid awkward/negative sentiment when it comes to friend/peers (one of my friends had a fight with me for just sharing "too much info".
+Yup, reality stinks...)

 Life is unpredictable and before we know it, our life might have already come to an end.
 One thing for sure - I don't want to leave this world with a plenty long list of regrets (things not done) so I strive to enjoy live as much as I can, while being responsible to my personal finances.

-And although I had a good start mentioned above, I myself also fell victim to the instant gratification and have made many impulsive purchase over the years that had hindered my progress towards Financial Freedom – you can read more about my old story here.
+And although I have had a good start, I also fell victim to the instant gratification and have made many impulsive purchase over the years that had hindered my progress towards Financial Freedom - you can read more about my old story here.

 Fast forward to Dec 2020, I have managed to achieve an average of 42% savings rate for the past year.
 This may not seem much but I am very happy with where I am - compared to the times in 2019/2018 before I restarted my financial freedom journey where I have literally 0% savings rate, with RM0 emergency fund - you can read more about my years in review here.